The-Taft-School/Functions/README.md

 3. Write a program to create a function show_employee() using the following conditions.

--It should accept the employee’s name and salary and display both.
+-It should accept the employee’s name and salary and display both.<br>
 -If the salary is missing in the function call then assign default value 9000 to salary